krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 <br>
 The Python below demonstrates how we might read this data from a .csv file.
 Note that we specify the delimiting character (' , ' in this case).

-After reading in a file, it's usually a good idea to take a look at the first few rows using `head()` to check that we see some of the data we expect and that the data structure is intact.
-We can use `shape` to validate that the number of rows and columns in the resulting DataFrame matches what we expect from the source file.

-It's always a good idea to cleanse incoming data.
-There are quite a few possibilities for doing this depending on the type of data and the application.
-However, one option that I've found useful is to strip extra whitespace and newline characters using `strip()`.
-These sneaky extra characters can cause headaches when you're trying to join multiple datasets together or perform comparisons.
-In the example below, I use a `for` loop to iterate all the columns in the DataFrame and apply the `strip` function.
-Regex is also a useful tool for cleansing data.
-You can use regex to replace unneeded characters or validate that a string of characters (e.g., a phone number) follows a certain format (e.g., 111-111-1111).

-Depending on your application you may want to replace missing (null) values.
-Pandas provides an easy way to do this with the `fillna()` function.
-Below I have replaced missing values with the text 'NA'.

 ```python
 # import pandas
 import pandas as pd